gedomech/gedomech/README.md

 ## Hey! 👋

-My name is Guillermo, a passionate DevOps Engineer focused on helping companies streamline their operations and enhance system reliability.
+My name is Guillermo, a passionate DevOps Engineer focused on assisting companies in optimizing their operations and bolstering system reliability.

-I'm eager to find opportunities where I can lead DevOps initiatives, drive process automation, and foster a culture of continuous improvement.
+I'm eager to explore opportunities where I can lead DevOps initiatives, drive process automation, and foster a culture of continuous improvement.

 ### EDUCATION